-Talking with small business owners about what they like about one payroll company over another varies greatly depending on their individual philosophy, experience and core values.
+Talking with small business owners about what they like about one payroll company over another varies greatly depending on their individual philosophy, experience, and core values.
 Allow me to list just list a few reasons that cause organizations to switch their payroll software and talk about payroll business solutions business owners value.
-Let’s look at a few key factors that a big deal to everyone:
+Let’s look at a few key factors that are a big deal to everyone:

-Price – Paying $120 payroll processing fee 26 times a year (bi-weekly payroll) when they could be paying $70 per payroll every 2 weeks.
+Price – Paying a $120 payroll processing fee 26 times a year (bi-weekly payroll) when they could be paying $70 per payroll every 2 weeks.
 After a while, the dollar sign does add up to a significant number and people can be enticed and consider alternative options.

 Hidden Fees – Sometimes companies are not so forthcoming with their fee structure during the initial consultation.
 Sometimes the fine print has some details that you didn’t notice.
 People become furious that they were being charged fees for processing quarterly state and/or federal tax returns.
 Being nickeled and dimed for delivery fees for tax returns and W-2’s does not help.
 I’ve even seen payroll providers charge significant fees for processing payroll the day before payday.
 One overlooked cost that makes one provider more expensive than another is the delivery costs for paper checks.
-Seeing additional fees on an invoice is a not so savory surprise and a good reason to change payroll providers.
+Seeing additional fees on an invoice is a not-so-savory surprise and a good reason to change payroll providers.

 Good Service determines Loyalty

 Customer Service – Some payroll companies have excellent customer service and other companies may not be so great.
 If your payroll software company relies on a call center for customer support, be wary.
-Sometimes it takes 15,20, 30 and event 45 minutes (worst case) to get in contact with a customer services representative.
+Sometimes it takes 15,20, 30 and even 45 minutes (worst case) to get in contact with a customer services representative.
 That’s not good when you need something done immediately regarding payroll amid other priorities.
 Running a business is stressful and I’ve seen people change providers because they can’t afford to be on hold for extended periods of time.
 You expect excellent service when you need it the most.
 When you need help, you need a human on the phone right away.

 Errors – I’ll say that every payroll company at some point will not have 100% fidelity.
 Considering the human element involved with payroll, the best of companies will make an error eventually somewhere in their client base.
 Payroll errors should be corrected within 24 hours or less to minimize inconvenience or interruption.
 Responsiveness is important.
 If you are not quick to solve a problem, likely people will go to someone who can.
 The frequency of errors is a big deal.
 If a company exhibits a pattern of mistakes and they occur often enough to irritate the accounting department, the door is wide open for a change.